shijc-sjtu/cofunc-artifact/README.md

 For reviewers using the test server, the artifact is already installed, and no further steps are required.

-For other users, the artifact can be installed by following these steps:
+For other users, the artifact can be installed with the following steps:

 1. Download the host kernel code and apply the patch.